-The U.S. also pledged through its One China Policy to turn the tables and not recognize Taiwan diplomatically instead of not recognizing China — the opposite of U.S. policy from 1949-71 — even though the U.S. continued to sell arms to Taiwan to defend it from potential Chinese aggression and promise protection via the Taiwan Relations Act.
+The U.S. also pledged through its revised One China Policy to turn the tables and recognize China instead of Taiwan diplomatically — the opposite of U.S. policy from 1949-71 — even though the U.S. continued to sell arms to Taiwan to defend it from potential Chinese aggression and promise protection via the 1979 Taiwan Relations Act.
 In 1971, Nixon and Kissinger agreed to later pull U.S. troops out of Taiwan, which happened in 1979.
 The situation is confusing, to say the least, as President-elect Donald Trump discovered in 2016 when he ruffled China’s feathers by accepting a congratulatory call from Taiwanese president Tsai Ing-wen.
-The root of the problem is that, while both agreed in 1992 that there is only one true China, they disagree on which one is it.
+The root of the problem is that, while both agreed in 1992 that there is only one true China, they disagree on which one it is.
 The U.S. can’t recognize two countries that claim the same territory because to do so would violate the main purpose of diplomatic recognition.
 Likewise, the United Nations replaced Taiwan’s spot with China’s in 1971.
 It’s an odd situation but one that so far has prevented war insofar as Taiwan thinks that if it declared independence then China would try to conquer it to snuff out a rebellion in what it considers its own country.
 Yet Taiwan has already been independent in reality anyway since its leaders lost the civil war on the mainland in 1949 and retreated to the island shown in red below.
 Moreover, it has a de facto bilateral security pact with the U.S.

 Nixon and Kissinger’s détente worked insofar as it thawed Cold War tensions and improved relations between the U.S. and its two biggest rivals, the USSR and China.
 The peaceful framework in China set the stage for the country’s economic growth under Deng Xiaoping in the 1980s, helping to pull millions of Asians out of poverty.
 Moreover, détente jumpstarted the Strategic Arms Limitation Talks (SALT I) between the Americans and Soviets and led to the cooperation between the two powers’ space programs that Kennedy had envisioned.